-Fronted by Bre Gregg (vox) and Dan Gildea (guitar), Red Bird’s sound is led by powerful yet tender vocals interspersed with mind-bending guitar features.
-Bre and Dan are magic together organically sharing the lead in a way that enhances both.
+Fronted by Bre Gregg (vocals) and Dan Gildea (guitar), Red Bird’s sound is led by powerful yet tender vocals interspersed with mind-bending guitar features.
+Bre and Dan are magic together organically sharing the lead in a way that brings both to the forefront.
 Jeff Langston (bass) and Charlie Doggett (drums) are a force to be reckoned with, creating driving rhythm you will feel.
 Dancing between blues, soul and roots, their sound is both electrifying and intimate.
-You will be transported to a Chicago Blues club, but somehow feel you are listening in your best friend’s living room.
+You will be transported to a dimly lit and pulsating music club, but somehow feel you are listening in your best friend’s living room.

 Bre is known for her complete vulnerability on stage, captivating even the coldest audience.
 Her writing is filled with joyful, painful and deeply honest feelings about her experiences being human on this crazy planet…something we can all relate to.
 Leaving a Red Bird show you will feel energized and inspired, somehow feeling as though these songs were written just for you.

 Although Red Bird has only been performing in Portland for the past year, they have already made an impact.
-Notable performances include the Peninsula Art Center, No Vacancy Lounge, the Lake Theater, Washington State Fair, Kahneeta resort and O’Connor’s Vault with appearances on Good Day Oregon (Fox 12), Portland Radio Project, Marti’s Music Kitchen, and a recent feature article in Oregon Music News.
-They just released their first album, All My Love, in October 2018, and have two Rye Room music videos releasing in November 2018.
+Notable performances include the Peninsula Art Center, No Vacancy Lounge, the Lake Theater, Alberta Rose Theater, Washington State Fair and Kahneeta resort with appearances on Good Day Oregon (Fox 12), Portland Radio Project, Marti’s Music Kitchen, and two recent feature articles in Oregon Music News and Vortex Music Magazine.

 Bre Gregg is wildly soulful.
 When she opens her mouth you hear a rich musical history of back alley clubs filled with visceral blues, deeply authentic soul and smoky jazz.
 Her voice is technically superb, but her ability to connect with the music and her audiences make her performances profoundly intimate.
 Bre was born into a family of musicians, and was singing before she could talk.
 After a degree in music, followed by study and performance in Italy, New York and California, she moved to Portland and spent the next few years entering the music scene and releasing her first CD, On the Wind.
 Bre’s latest album, Something to Talk About, was recorded at a live tribute to Bonnie Raitt featuring top NW talents Lisa Mann, David Jacobs-Strain, Ara Lee, Shelly Rudolph, Mark Bowden, Anne Weiss, Rich Landar and Dan Stueber.
 Red Bird features Bre’s original music and her signature powerhouse vocals combined with the mind-bending lead guitar features of Dan Gildea.